Tooth Bonding Questions

 Typically, anywhere from three to 10 years.
 However, this depends on how much bonding was done and how you treat your bonded teeth.

 Generally, anywhere from $100 to $400 per tooth.
 Your bonding may be fully or partially covered by insurance, so check with your insurance company or your dentist to see if they offer financing options which fit your needs.

 What Can I Expect?

 You should be satisfied with nothing less then repaired, natural-looking teeth.
 The quality of the teeth bonding depends largely upon the skill of the cosmetic dentist.
-Dr. Strader trained at the Las Vegas Institute for Advanced Dental Studies and has extensive experience bonding teeth.
+Dr. Davies has extensive experience bonding teeth.
 He is an expert at applying the tooth-colored resin — the end result will be very natural looking in terms of size, shape and color.